kkga/gamedesign-playlist/README.md

++++
-Collection of articles, books, videos and other things I found useful for those interested in the topic.
+title = "Game Design Playlist" description = "Collection of articles, books, videos and other things I found useful for those interested in the topic." path = "gdp"
++++

 ### Classics
 - [I Have No Words & I Must Design (pdf)](http://www.costik.com/nowords2002.pdf) by Greg Costikyan